Established: 1940

 Coming from 7 parcels of beautifully situated vines owned by the estate all within Meursault just below the village.
 This wine is whole bunch pressed then raised in a 3000 litre foudre before being moved back to stainless steel for 6 months in tank and bottled with no fining or filtration in January after a total of 16 months on lees.
 This is clearly not an average Bourgogne blanc with weight texture and character way above its humble appellation label.
 A Bourgogne blanc that delivers freshness and attractive Chardonnay fruit yet is also very complex and fine.

-2022 Bourgogne rouge Pinot Noir
+2022 Bourgogne Côte d’Or Pinot Noir - second shipment

 From 2 parcels aged 30 to 60 years old located in Meursault and Pommard this wine is 100% destemmed with no pigeage (plunging of the cap) or remontage used in the vinification.
 Aged in larger 300 litre barrels and is bottled before the harvest in August so as not to impart any overt oak influence and capture all the vibrantly fresh fruit.
 The resulting wine is vibrant lifted and very pretty yet also quite substantial for just a basic Bourgogne level.
 Fabiens vinification for this wine is all about capturing finesse fragrance and purity and he has succeeded brilliantly.

-2022 Auxey Duresses rouge
+2022 Auxey Duresses Rouge

 From the lieu-dit of Les Clous which has more limestone soil giving a fresher finer aspect to the aromas and the structure.
 This vineyard is full south facing and situated between the village Auxey and its neighbouring hamlet of Petit Auxey to the west with the vines averaging 30 years old.
 Just 20% new oak used here and bottled in December this wine is made with just 10% of whole bunches in the ferment.
 Fine fresh dark red berry aromas.
 Real finesse here with very fine and more substantial tannins from the limestone finishing with lingering perfume.
 Bright crunchy and very moreish.
 A great value that will also age for the medium term with a touch more tannin from the very chalky site.